 Since you cannot deliberately jump to conclusions owing to matters involving other people, you would do better to weigh the matter from another’s perspective.
 Taking into account as to how your decision can influence other people is definitely important on humanitarian grounds.
 Furthermore, such a drastic measure if gone wrong can completely severe your ties with people important to you.
-For this you need to take extra care and speculate on the matter from a lens favorable to the persons involved.
+For this, you need to take extra care and speculate on the matter from a lens favourable to the persons involved.

 3. Asking your parents:

 Involving your parents in any matter is going to make it easy for you since they have the benefit of experience.
 But simply letting them completely in on the matter expecting them to handle everything just seems too irresponsible and something only a child would do.
 No grown-up would want to give the matter up to their parents to solve the problems that have been risen because of your own carelessness.
 Moreover, it is not always possible to open up to them honestly without holding even an iota of the truth back, so it is just sensible to say nothing more than you need them to know and trust their advice.